-Fig. 3 Typical Installation For Duplex Type Centrifugal Jet Pump
+Fig. 3 Typical Installation for Duplex Type Centrifugal Jet Pump

 4.3 Packer Type

 The construction of the packer type arrangement is similar to the duplex type except that the bottom portion of the annular space between the two pipes below the nozzle is sealed through a packer housing (see Fig. 4 and Fig. 4A).
 The packers are bucket washer fitted to the bottom-most point of the jet unit.
 The packer housing is screwed at the bottom-most point of the outer pipe.
 This enables to lower outer pipe and then inner pipe independently thereby resulting in ease of installation.